Italy's Residential Property Market Analysis 2025

 Socio-Economic Context:

-Sluggish economic performance, rising inflationary pressures
+Sluggish economic performance, low inflation

 Italy has never fully recovered from the 2008-09 global crisis, and the Covid-19 pandemic has added another blow to the country's still weak economy.
 Before the financial crisis, the Italian economy was growing sluggishly, with average GDP growth of 1.2% from 2001 to 2007.
 It has been a miserable decade since then.
 The economy contracted by 1% in 2008 and by another 5.3% in 2009.